veyon/docs/admin/faq.rst

 How can I add computers in order to access them?
 ------------------------------------------------

-If the default :ref:`RefNetworkObjectDirectory` is used, all you need to do is add the appropriate rooms and computers on the :ref:`ConfRoomsAndComputers` configuration page.
+If the default :ref:`RefNetworkObjectDirectory` is used, all you need to do is add the appropriate rooms and computers on the :ref:`ConfLocationsAndComputers` configuration page.
 Afterwards the added resources are available in the Veyon master.

 If :ref:`LDAP/AD Integration <LDAP>` is configured the network object directory has to be changed to *LDAP* so that the computers from the directory are displayed in the Veyon master.